Google Sketchup

 I assigned the shortcut Alt+R to this function in Sketchup, but that still means selecting the face and deselecting it or selecting another face or object when I'm done.
 That may not seem like a lot to ask, but every click is precious so if I can replace it with a line or two of macro on my X-keys, I will.

-My new Reverse Faces key starts with a mouse click to select the face, sends Alt+R to reverse it, and sends Ctrl+T to deselect it, all from a single key press.
+My Reverse Faces key starts with a mouse click to select the face, sends Alt+R to reverse it, and sends Ctrl+T to deselect it, all from a single key press.

 Warning